smTadeeb/smTadeeb/README.md

 ### 🧠 About Me

 I'm a DevOps Engineer based in Istanbul with a passion for architecting robust, scalable, and efficient solutions.
-My approach blends strong analytical thinking with a keen eye for clean, maintainable code.
-I thrive on turning complex problems into elegant, user-centric applications.

 -   🔭 I’m currently working on **my startup related to Construction Industry**.
 -   🌱 I’m currently deepening my knowledge in **Cloud Architecture & Distributed Systems Plus Backend coding in C, C++ and Java**.